 Because Ibrahim’s love for God was unwavering, he brought Ismail to the summit of Mount Arafah and prepared to make the sacrifice.
 But, just as he was about to slay Ismail, the archangel Jibril arrived in front of the patriarch, accompanied by a lamb.
 Ibrahim’s faith had been confirmed, and the lamb was to be sacrificed as a ransom for his son, according to Jibril.

 In Oman, Eid al Adha typically lasts for three to four days on the 10th day of the holy month of Dhulhijjah.
 Islam uses the lunar calendar, so the dates may vary each year.
-However, next year’s Eid Adha is expected to fall on 28 June 2023 after the moon-sighting of Dhulhijjah.
+This year’s Eid Adha is expected to fall on 16 June 2023 after the moon-sighting of Dhulhijjah.

 Eid al Adha 2023 holidays in Oman

 Eid Adha is one of the public holidays in Oman.
-The public holiday for Eid ul Adha in Oman starts from 27 to 30 June 2023.
+The public holiday for Eid ul Adha is expected to start from 15 to 18 June 2024.

 How is Eid al Adha celebrated in Oman?